ThatzOkay/837_15093_pico/README.md

 ## CLI
 Credits to [Whowechina](https://github.com/whowechina) for all the CLI code. <br>
+I changed some stuff to make parsing arguments between quotes work.
+And better matching logic. <br>
 You can change every important setting through the cli.
 Like per led strip pin, count, offset, brightness and format. <br>
-Or to enable orr disable UART and which pins to use <br>
+Or to enable or disable UART and which pins to use <br>
 Or change the board number, chip number and firmware sum.
 If you connect to the CLI over serial using a serial monitor you get help with all the available commands.
 Or you can input "?" or "help"<br>
 If you change something please wait a couple settings for it to save.
 Then you can use the reboot command to reboot the pico to take the new changes into effect.<br>
 This is needed when you changed uart or led settings.
 This does not automatically change on the fly.
+The CLI also contains some presets for common games. <br>
+You can use the "preset" command to see all available presets. <br>

 ## For chuni airs:
 Pin 16 Chuni Board 0 Left COM20 <br/>